The early years

 Once home with your baby you can start to enjoy your new family addition and begin to get into your own routine.
 Some parents find that they are a little nervous about ‘going it alone’ after what may have been a lengthy time in hospital with Doctor’s & Nurses close by at all times and you may have worries and concerns to begin with.
 Depending on the services offered by the hospital, you may be visited by outreach nurses once you are at home, who will help you and offer advice and who you can contact if you have any concerns or questions.
 Alternatively, your Health Visitor should be able to help and advise you.
 Remember, never be afraid to ring your GP or the baby unit if there is anything at all that you are worried about.
 You may also find it helpful to chat to other families in a similar situation and we can help to organise this for you.
 Of course, you can contact us anytime too by contacting our freephone number 0800 731 6991.

-Here are some of the more common medical issues associated with CDH, which with today’s medical advancements and treatments are better identified and managed by Medical Professionals together with some other useful information on things parents can have concerns about.
+Here are some of the more common medical issues associated with CDH, which with today’s medical advancements and treatments are better identified and managed by Medical Professionals, together with some other useful information on things you may have concerns about.

 Some children who have been born with CDH sometimes have difficulty feeding.
-This can be for a variety of reasons from the initial long NICU stay, accepting volume of feed, or reflux.
+This can be for a variety of reasons from the initial long NICU stay, accepting volume of feed, reflux, not liking things in or near the mouth (sensory issues) or a combination.
 These children will sometimes need some extra help.
-This may be by a feeding tube.
-An NG tube (Naso-gastric) or a G-tube (Gastric) are the most common types.
-If reflux is diagnosed then medication may also be required.
+This extra help may be from a Dietitian or Speech and Language Therapist (sometimes called SALT), or both.
+The extra help may sometimes be by a feeding tube.
+There are different types of tube, such as an NG tube (Naso-Gastric), which passes through the nose and into the stomach, or a G-tube (Gastric), which is inserted through the skin on the tummy and directly into the stomach.
+These are the most common types of feeding tube.
+If reflux is diagnosed then medication may also be required and sometimes a special thicker milk or high calorie milk, which is usually prescribed.
 This is often sufficient to manage the condition, however occasionally the reflux may be severe and a Nissen Fundoplication is required to assist your child in keeping the food down.
-Some CDH children find accepting the required volume of feed difficult and sometimes a feeding pump that drip feeds food may be introduced for a period of time while your child grows.
+Some children find accepting the required volume of feed difficult and sometimes a feeding pump that drip feeds food may be introduced for a period of time while your child grows and can accept more food.
 All these measures can help if your child is not putting on weight and height as they should.
-If your child is considered by a paediatrician as ‘failure to thrive’ then it is likely that some of these methods would be introduced to help them.
-You may also be referred to a Dietician who will be able to advise you of ways to help improve growth.
+Sometimes this is called a ‘failure to thrive’.
+You may also be referred to a Dietician who will be able to advise you of ways to help improve weight and growth.

-Feeding issues can be very distressing for both Parents and baby and can evoke many feelings.
+Feeding issues can be very distressing for both you and your baby and make you feel alone.
 Here at CDH UK we have lots of people who have experience of this and ‘we are always here’ should you need to talk.
+We also have additional information leaflets on feeding difficulties.

 Some Children who have been born with CDH sometimes have a slightly increased risk of developing Asthma.
 It is extremely important that if your child has any difficulties breathing that you take them straight to your Doctor for diagnosis.
 There are now many medications that can be used to help control asthma and if used correctly can be of great benefit to your child.
 Some parents report that their CDH child appears to breathe much faster than normal and this should be discussed with your paediatrician.
+Most often it is simply because of their lungs being smaller and nothing to worry about as it improves as their lungs grow.
 CDH children appear to have a higher incidence of chest infections than other young children, so it is important that you consider having them vaccinated against flu.
 CDH children who come home still on oxygen are particularly at risk of all the winter bugs and you should seek advice from your medical provider on what vaccinations may be beneficial.

 You may notice that your child suffers more than other children from chest infections or they may experience recurrent chest infections.
-These will be treated accordingly by your GP or Consultant and you will usually find that they improve as your child grows up.
+These will be treated accordingly by your GP or Consultant and you will usually find that things improve as your child grows up.
 Don’t feel afraid to take your child to your GP if you feel that they may have or be developing a chest infection even if it turns out to be nothing.
 It is always better to go with your instinct and be cautious.
+Sometimes your GP or Consultant may prescribe a small continuous course of antibiotics as a preventative measure and this is known as prophylactic antibiotics.

-It has been reported that some CDH children have an increased risk of developing Scoliosis (curvature of the spine) It is therefore recommended that this is monitored by your paediatrician to detect it early, so that it can be managed should it progress.
+It has been reported that some CDH children have an increased risk of developing Scoliosis (curvature of the spine) It is therefore recommended that this is monitored by your Consultant or GP to detect it early, so that it can be managed should it progress.
+Mild forms of Scoliosis are managed conservatively which means that they watched carefully to avoid surgery.
+Some cases may require physiotherapy or a rigid vest or cast that is worn for a set period of time to guide the spine or prevent the curve from getting worse.
+If surgery is required in a severe case then this normally involves inserting metal rods to straighten the spine and maintain it.

 Occasionally babies born with CDH can develop hearing loss.
 Nobody is really sure why this occurs, but it is thought to be linked to artificial ventilation.
 Your child’s hearing will be monitored on a regular basis to ensure that no hearing loss has developed.
 Sometimes CDH children can also suffer speech delay and may require speech therapy.